Women’s Tennis Team to Make First-Time Leap to NCAA Tournament - The Commentator

 While the women’s program makes history, the men will be continuing their four-year legacy.

-“We all stepped up, helped each other out and worked together,” said men’s captain Adam Rosenblaum, who specifically emphasized the quality contribution from the first year players.
+“We all stepped up, helped each other out and worked together,” said men’s captain Adam Rosemblaum, who specifically emphasized the quality contribution from the first year players.

 “We had a very strong roster built of seniors last year who graduated and it put a lot of pressure on the new guys on the team but in the end they stepped up and proved they were worthy of making the team.”
-Rosenblaum hopes that this year, the team can make it past the second round of the tournament.
+Rosemblaum hopes that this year, the team can make it past the second round of the tournament.
 In the past four years there have been two first round exits, in 2014 and 2016, and two second round exits, in 2015 and 2017.

 Photo Credit: YU Macs Website